-Note: Equity compensation plans not approved by security holders consist of: i- Independent Contractor Stock Option Plan- Under the terms of this plan, adopted in fiscal year 1998, options to acquire shares of the Company's Common Stock may be granted to individuals who provide services to the Company but who are not employees.
+Equity compensation plans not approved by security holders consist of:

+- i- Independent Contractor Stock Option Plan- Under the terms of this plan, adopted in fiscal year 1998, options to acquire shares of the Company's Common Stock may be granted to individuals who provide services to the Company but who are not employees.
 The option price, number of shares, timing and duration of option grants is at the discretion of the Independent Contractor Stock Option Committee.
 In recent grants, the option price was equal to the then fair market value of the Company's Common Stock, a portion of each grant was immediately exercisable and the options expire in ten years from date of grant.

-- ii- 1993 Non-Statutory Stock Option Plan- Under the terms of this plan, adopted in fiscal year 1993, stock options may be granted to employees, officers and directors of the Company at a price at least equal to the fair market of the Company's Common Stock on the date of grant.
+With the adoption of the 2005 Stock Award Plan, no additional shares may be issued from this plan. - ii- 1993 Non-Statutory Stock Option Plan- Under the terms of this plan, adopted in fiscal year 1993, stock options may be granted to employees, officers and directors of the Company at a price at least equal to the fair market of the Company's Common Stock on the date of grant.
 Options generally are exercisable over a four-year period beginning one year after date of grant and expire ten years after the grant date.
-After fiscal year 2003, no additional shares may be issued from this plan. - iii- President's Employment Contract- Under the terms of an employment contract, entered into in fiscal year 2001, Mr. Bloch, the Company's President, CEO and Chief Scientist, was granted an option to acquire 180,000 shares of the Company's Common Stock at the then fair market value of \$13.49.
-The option is exercisable 25% per year and expires in ten years from date of grant.
+After fiscal year 2003, no additional shares were issuable from this plan. - iii- President's Employment Contract- Under the terms of an employment contract, entered into in fiscal year 2001, Mr. Bloch, the Company's President, CEO and Chief Scientist, was granted an option to acquire 180,000 shares of the Company's Common Stock at the then fair market value of \$13.49.
+The option became exercisable 25% per year in each of the four years after the date of grant and expires in ten years from date of grant.